-This course investigates the nature, purpose, sources, and principles of Canadian criminal law, the courts and procedures.
+This course investigates the nature, purpose, sources, and principles of Canadian criminal law.
 Current policy and specific legislation in the Criminal Code will be examined in detail.
 The various levels and goals of the courts (federal, provincial, municipal) will be discussed.
 The major structures of the courts, basic procedures and legal concepts will be explored.
 A special emphasis will be placed on the criminal court systems.